bentyeh/resources/bioinformatics/homer.md

     - A [motif name in a HOMER database](http://homer.ucsd.edu/homer/motif/motifDatabase.html) consists of the transcription factor name and the source of the motif (i.e., GEO accession number or publication author).
 Since a transcription factor may bind multiple consensus sequences (each representing a distinct motif), distinct motifs may share the same motif name.
     - Because of local optimization of seed motifs (see ["part 2" of motif local optimization](http://homer.ucsd.edu/homer/introduction/motifDetails.html)), a reported known motif (e.g., in knownResults.txt) may have a different consensus sequence than that of the known motif in the known motifs database (e.g., data/knownTFs/vertebrates/known.motifs).
   - Conclusion: There is no fail-proof way to create a 1:1 mapping from enriched known motifs to the original known motif in the known motifs database.
 One potential solution is to filter by motif name, consensus sequence length, and then consensus sequence similarity.

-- [Unanswered] How *exactly* are the hypergeometric p-values calculated?
-  - I understand that the counts of sequences with motifs are estimated (see [Usage](#usage)).
-However, the p-values I calculate using those counts is still different than what HOMER reports.
-    - Example:

 - [Unanswered] What is the default background set?
   - Is it just data/promoters/[species].base?